 The Council is proposing to revise five of the current drug offences guidelines, which came into force in 2012 and cover offences under the Misuse of Drugs Act (MDA) 1971 to bring them up to date with modern drug offending, and to introduce four guidelines for new offences created by the Psychoactive Substances Act (PSA) 2016.

 The Council is inviting views from judges, magistrates and the public on the proposed changes.
-The consultation is open until 7 April 2020.
+The consultation has now been extended and will run from 15 January to 7 May 2020.

 Launching the consultation, Sentencing Council Chairman Lord Justice Holroyde said;